telerik/kendo-vue/docs/styling/svg-icons.md

 > Currently, you can use the predefined set of SVG icons with the [Kendo UI for Vue SVG Icon component](slug:overview_svgicon) only.
 ## What Are SVG Icons

 SVG icons are vector images defined in an XML format.
-They are basically blocks of XML tags and allow vector graphics to be displayed on a webpage.
+They are blocks of XML tags and allow vector graphics to be displayed on a webpage.

 ## Why Use SVG Icons

 If you need to display vector graphics within a webpage, you can use [font icons](slug:icons) and `SVG` icons.

-SVG icons are best suited to be used in terms of:
+SVG icons are best suited to be used when:

 * Rendering and scalability&mdash;They are treated by the browsers as images, so anti-aliasing issues are avoided.
 This ensures that SVG icons are sharp at all resolutions, without losing quality.
 * Flexibility&mdash;You can control individual parts of an SVG icon with CSS (font-size, color, animation).
 Also, you can use available SVG-specific CSS filters and stroke properties.
 Multi-color SVG icons are supported.